 - In some cases, it’s possible that elevated hCG is still present in urine after miscarriage

-False negatives can happen when hCG is not detected by pregnancy tests, despite a current pregnancy:
+A false negative pregnancy test result can happen when hCG is not detected by pregnancy tests, despite a current pregnancy:

-- Testing too early, before enough hCG has accumulated to be detectable by pregnancy tests
+- Testing too early, before enough hCG has accumulated to be detectable by pregnancy tests.

 - If you’re eager to test before your missed period (or aren’t sure when that is) and get a negative read, it’s best to follow up with a second test a couple of days later.

 - Testing with urine that is too diluted.
 This is why manufacturers typically suggest testing in the morning with your first urination of the day.